network2030/newip-beyond/6GEnablers.md

 ## Submission Instructions

-Please submit your paper using workshop's  [NIB2022 HotCRP link](https://newipandbeyond22.hotcrp.com/) Submissions must be original, unpublished work, and not under consideration at another conference or journal.
-Paper submissions should adhere to the IEEE Conference formatting requirements with double column and the font size must be 10 points.
+Submissions must be original, unpublished work, and not under consideration at another conference or journal.
+Paper submissions should adhere to the IEEE Conference formatting requirements with double columns and the font size must be 10 points.
 Submitted papers must be written in English and have no more than Six (6) pages in double-column format with standard margins, two (2) additional pages may be permitted with over-length fee of $100/page.
 Papers must include author’s names and affiliations for single-blind peer reviewing by the PC.
 Authors of accepted papers are expected to present their papers at the workshop onsite.
-If there are situations that prevent the authors from attending the workshop, the authors must discuss with the chairs case-by-case and zoom meeting might be provided for online presenters.
+If there are situations that prevent the authors from attending the workshop, the authors must discuss with the chairs case-by-case, and Zoom meetings might be provided for online presenters.

 The IEEE template [available here](https://www.ieee.org/conferences/publishing/templates.html)